 Upgrading to the Bike+ gets you a 360-degree rotating display along with a slightly larger screen.
-You’ll also have Apple GymKit integration and Auto Follow, which allows the bike to automatically adjust according to the instructor’s suggested resistance.
+However, neither bike has an integrated media stand for your tablet or phone.
+Peloton offers Apple GymKit integration and Auto Follow with automatic adjustments according to the instructor’s suggested resistance.
 Only Bike+ is compatible with 2.4 and 5GHz networks.

 The cost of delivery and assembly is included with both bikes.

 Peloton’s premium All-Access membership costs $39 per month and gives you access to all available classes and performance metrics on your Bike or Tread.
 You can also create individual profiles for other members of your household.

 The company’s Digital membership is cheaper at $12.99 per month.
 While you can follow along with classes from your smartphone, tablet or TV, you can’t access classes directly from your Bike or Tread.
 The Digital membership is only available to individual users.

 Peloton’s large library of interactive workouts for all fitness levels is what really sets its popular home spin bikes apart from the rest.
 Options range from challenging intervals and hill climbs to relaxing recovery rides.
 Music and themed rides make indoor workouts much more tolerable.